Andrés Roemer: Rape and sexual harassment accusations

 Andrés Roemer has been accused of rape and sexual harassment by at least sixty-one women, according to the organization Periodistas Unidas Mexicanas (PUM).
 Most of these women claim to have been harassed or raped with the same modus operandi: Mr. Roemer would meet with them at his home for job interviews, where the assaults would take place.
-Since 2019, some accusations had been made anonymously, but in February, 2021, Mexican dancer Itzel Schnaas decided to make her accusation public and several other accusers followed.
-In the aftermath of these events, Roemer moved to Israel to escape public scrutiny, where he was again accused of sexual misconduct.
+Since 2019, some accusations had been made anonymously, but in February 2021, Mexican dancer Itzel Schnaas decided to make her accusation public and several other accusers followed.
+In the aftermath of these events, Roemer fled to Israel to avoid criminal charges, where he was again accused of sexual misconduct.

 Roemer has denied the abuse allegations of Ms. Schnaas through a publicly released video, but has not commented on accusations made by the other women.
-Roemer's weekly television show ″De cabeza con Andrés Roemer″ was inexplicably canceled on March 7, 2021, the eve of International Women's Day.
+Roemer's weekly television show ″De cabeza con Andrés Roemer″ was cancelled on March 7, 2021.
 Over the same weekend, Roemer's mansion in Colonia Roma was blocked off from the street with large wooden plates.
 On 5 May 2021, an arrest warrant for the felony of rape was issued by the Attorney General of Mexico.

-Awards and recognitions

-Roemer has received numerous awards and recognitions on national and international levels: